Gabriel-SGama/Semantic_ORB_SLAM2/README.md

 ## Obtained results (without SORB):

+Mean APE obtained from 10 runs in each sequence.
 P-values are between Sp and SSp (ORB is only for reference porpuses)

 | Sequence | ORB     | Sp        | SSp (**ours**) | p-value |
 | -------- | ------- | --------- | -------------- | ------- |